coswise/hicon/README.md

 </head>
 ```

-To use the icons on your page, add the class `h` and a second class that start with the prefix `h-` followed by the icon name.
+To use the icons on your page, add the class `h` and a second class that start with the prefix `h-` followed by the icon's name.

 ```html
 <i class="h h-hicon"></i>